 - For marchers who have medical needs or for mothers who need baby bags or breast pumps, one clear bag or backpack no larger than 17″x12″x6″ will be permitted and subject to search (colored transparent bags are not permitted).
 This clear tote bag has sturdier plastic and a wider strap which will better accommodate the weight of pumps and baby gear yet is within the size limitations.

 Once at the Women's March, I found no one checking bags.
 I ended up carrying a black nylon crossbody that was within the size range.
 It has a wide strap that wouldn't be easy to break and remained comfortable all day.
 A fanny pack or hip bag is a great alternative to hold your essentials while keeping your hands free.
 Both types of bags can slip under your coat to remain safe and out of the way.

 What Should I Pack for a Protest March?

 Again I reiterate, bring as little as possible, but pack thinking you may be there longer than expected and with fewer facilities than expected.
 The basics:

 - Water: Bring water as it may be hard to find.
 I really like those reusable water bags, as they don’t take up much space or weigh much once empty.
 You can also use a bladder for backpacks like Camelbaks without the actual backpack.
-Don’t expect stations to refill them though, bring enough for 12 hours – if you have too much you can share with others who didn’t bring enough.
+Bring enough for 12 hours – if you have too much you can share with others who didn't bring enough.

 - Snacks: Energy bars are the best as they don’t take up much space, can be broken and shared with others, and can be eaten without having to remove your gloves.